dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 ### Creating a MongoDB Database

 To make our lives easier and to avoid heaving to install and support MongoDB by ourselves, we are going to use [mLab](https://mlab.com), a cloud-hosted MongoDB.
-The first thing that we have to do is to head to their website and sign up for a free account.
+The first thing that we have to do is to [head to their website](https://mlab.com/) and sign up for a free account.
 After verifying our email address, we have to [create a new deployment](https://mlab.com/create).
 Since we are just starting our app and we won't get too much traffic, let's choose the ***Single Node*** plan and the ***Sandbox*** type, which provides us 500 MB of DB storage for free.
-You will also need to choose a database name, something like `task-list`.
+You will also need to type a database name, choose something like `task-list`.

 The last thing that we will have to do is to create a user to connect to this database.
 If you choose `task-list` as the name of your database, [this is the link to create users](https://mlab.com/databases/task-list#users).